 In a risk rating model applied by the Group, a better rating or score denotes less probability of default than those of a worse rating.
 Identifying the counterparty default is done through a computation of the portfolio's observed default frequency (ODF).
 In cases when ODF method and the data to be used is limited, the Group may also employ the implied probability of default frequency (IPD) and the application of overlay factors in the PD.
 Using the historical defaults under the Group's ICRR system based on S&P scale, ODF is calculated per rating class using the cumulative five-year data as the basis for grouping.
 This represents the actual numbers of bad borrower cases that have occurred during the five-year timeframe.
 On the other hand, unrated account are distributed to existing S&P rating classes using normal distribution assumption.
-In cases when there is zero-percent ODF in any of the rating class, these are grouped together with the next rating class after certain rating, grouping shall be decided by management.
+In cases when there is zero-percent ODF in any of the rating class, these are grouped together with the next rating class with at least one bad borrower using cumulative five-year data.
+If there is no rating class after certain rating, grouping shall be decided by management.